carlosvin/carlosvin.github.io/posts/gradle-cpp.en.rst

 Case study
 ==========

 I've extracted all the case study from `here <http://www.gradle.org/docs/current/userguide/nativeBinaries.html>`__.
-I've adapted the project to be multi-platform with 2 versions “Community” and “Enterprise”.
+I've adapted the project to be multi-platform with 2 versions "Community" and "Enterprise".

 The application consists of an executable and a dynamic library.
 The executable will use the library.